Provable Distributional Value Iteration under Partial Observability: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) traditionally maximizes expected returns, treating each future reward distribution as a scalar.
 However, growing evidence suggests that modeling the full return distribution, rather than just its mean, can yield robust policies, better exploration, and richer theoretical insights \citep{dist_rl_book}.
-This distributional perspective, referred to as Distributional Reinforcement Learning (DistRL), captures variability and higher-order statistics of returns, providing agents with more profound information about environment stochasticity.
+This distributional perspective, referred to as Distributional Reinforcement Learning (DistRL), captures variability and higher-order statistics of returns.

 While DistRL has been well-studied in fully observable Markov Decision Processes (MDPs), many real-world systems are partially observable \citep{nudgerank,ai_clinician,drone_ai_application}, forcing the agent to infer the latent state from noisy or incomplete observations.
 Such problems are naturally framed as Partially Observable Markov Decision Processes (POMDPs), but the literature on distributional methods in these settings remains sparse.